Magdalena Jackiewicz

 It’s a well-established technology created in 1999 for machine-to-machine communication that works well in challenging environments, such as high latency, low bandwidth and unreliable networks.
 It is generally used in embedded environments.

 The MQTT messaging architecture is based on a publish/subscribe pattern.
-Consequently, publishers and subscribers are decoupled, which means they don’t have to establish a direct connection, nor need to be present online at the same time.
+Consequently, publishers and subscribers are decoupled, which means they don’t have to establish a direct connection, nor need to be present online at the same time, as long as messages and the server are configured for that.

 Pros of MQTT